 Consider contributing regularly to your workplace retirement plan.
 Here are three steps to get you started:

 - Determine how much to save.
-A rule of thumb is to save at least 10% of your yearly income for retirement, starting in your 20s.
+A general rule of thumb is to save at least 10% of your yearly income for retirement, starting in your 20s.

 - Identify your asset allocation strategy.
 Take our Risk Tolerance Quiz for help determining whether you are a conservative, moderate, or aggressive investor.

 Enroll in your retirement plan and start saving.